RomanCLV/RealTimeDataVisualizer/README.md

 The both command could be used at the same time:
 - Use `python main.py -p PORT1 PORT2 ... -f myports.txt` to specify the available ports, combined with the ports contained in the file.

+To find out which port your board is using, run the `Arduino Software > Tools > Port`.

 ### `pyplot_utils.py`
 The `pyplot_utils.py` script contains some functions helping to build the GUI.
 Used by `main.py`.